 First and foremost, nature heals.
 We are creatures who not only depend on nature for our survival, but it nourishes our souls and reduces stress.
 According to “Nature’s Nurture” by Wendy Helfenbaum, an article in the Costco Connection it says that nature decreases anxiety and negative thinking.
 It goes on to say that outdoor activity improves our mental and physical well-being and reduces high blood pressure.
 Nature even helps us learn better!
 There are so many positive benefits nature holds for us.
-This doesn’t mean you have spend hours outside to gain from it, but studies show that even 10 minutes can lighten your load.
+This doesn’t mean you have spent hours outside to gain from it, but studies show that even 10 minutes can lighten your load.
 And all we need to do is open the door.

-#1 Camp more comfortable in weather
+#1 How to make camping more comfortable in the weather

 The main issue with camping is the weather.
 Before you pack your first item, look at the forecast.
 The key here is to have a plan for the opposite…at least something to get you by, like an umbrella or stocking cap.
-We’re not going to let the weather get in our way of “serenity now” experience.
+We’re not going to let the weather get in our way of the “serenity now” experience.

 My essentials no matter what kind of trip we go on include: a rain jacket, wool hat, dry-wick pants and shorts, wool socks, 3 pairs of underwear, 1 vest, 1 fleece or down jacket, 2 t-shirts, 2 long sleeve shirts, and I never leave home without my swimsuit.
 Of course, this packing list depends on how long you’ll be gone.
-With that said, it’s a good idea to pack a little pouch of laundry detergent
+With that said, it’s a good idea to pack a little pouch of laundry detergent.

 #2 Getting Z’s in nature